 Bill Coberly started the Ontological Geek in August of 2010 with various high-falutin’ intentions, and has learned a lot about games and games-criticism in the interim.
 He is located in Savannah, GA, where he lives with his wonderful wife Erin and writes about anything which sits still long enough.
 His undergraduate degrees in philosophy give him just enough academic knowledge to get him into a great deal of trouble.
-In addition to writing for The Ontological Geek, he also writes for Nightmare Mode, and has contributed to Ctrl+Alt+Defeat, Five Out of Ten, and Gamechurch as well.
+In addition to writing for The Ontological Geek, he also wrote for Nightmare Mode, and has contributed to Ctrl+Alt+Defeat, Five Out of Ten, and Gamechurch as well.
 He can be reached at firstname.lastname@example.org, email@example.com, or on Twitter @BillCoberly.

 Joel has a Master’s of Arts in English Literature from the University of Colorado at Boulder and lives in Denver.
 He has edited for the University of Denver’s Foothills Journal and done technical writing for the University of Colorado.
 Favorite things include Heraclitean fire, EA’s FIFA series, and Bill Coberly’s voice.